Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

 \subsection{Novel Directions}

-\paragraph{IM - Assumption} More recently some very interesting additional relations involving the IM could be established.
+More recently some very interesting additional relations involving the IM could be established.
 So, let's go back to the beginning again and considering a fundamental assumption of the IM, in the cross-sectional context we assume that the rows of $\bm{X}$ are $N$ independent identically distributed (i.i.d.) realizations from a IM.
 For psychological data this seems implausible, it is likely more accurate to assume there is some heterogeneity in the sample (i.e., observations are samples from several different subpopulations exhibiting different symptomatic patterns) and not considering this may lead to the estimation of model parameters that don't represent any of the individuals or perhaps only a very small subset \parencite{Brusco.2019.Ising}.
-This implies that the IM can only describe a network structure which is invariant across individuals, but in \textcite{Marsman.2023} it has been shown that this is not necessarily the case. \paragraph{encompassing network model (or idiographic IM)} The \textit{encompassing network model} (or Idiographic IM; \cite{Fortuin.1972, Marsman.2023.IdiographicIsing}) simultaneously models the topology of the network as a random graph\footnote{Random graph \parencite{Frieze.2015.RandomGraphs} is a general term for probability distributions over graphs, usually it refers to the Erdős-Rényi model \parencite{Drobyshevskiy.2009.RandomGraphs, Newman.2002}} with $p(\bm{w})$ and variable states with a conditional distribution given the network topology $p(\bm{x} \mid \bm{w})$ in Equation (\ref{eq_10}).
+This implies that the IM can only describe a network structure which is invariant across individuals, but in \textcite{Marsman.2023b.IdiographicIsing} it has been shown that this is not necessarily the case.

+The \textit{encompassing network model} (or Idiographic IM; \cite{Fortuin.1972, Marsman.2023.IdiographicIsing}) simultaneously models the topology of the network as a random graph\footnote{Random graph \parencite{Frieze.2015.RandomGraphs} is a general term for probability distributions over graphs, usually it refers to the Erdős-Rényi model \parencite{Drobyshevskiy.2009.RandomGraphs, Newman.2002}} with $p(\bm{w})$ and variable states with a conditional distribution given the network topology $p(\bm{x} \mid \bm{w})$ in Equation (\ref{eq_10}).
 Put simply, the probability distribution of the IM can be decomposed into two parts \parencite[see][for details]{Marsman.2023.IdiographicIsing}.

 The \textit{Erdős-Rényi model} (ER; \cite{Karonski.1997.RandomGraphs}) models the probability distribution of pairwise edges in a network with $P$ nodes (\ref{eq_10.1}).
 With distinct edge inclusion probabilities $\theta_{i j}$ for each edge $w_{i j}$.
 Here $W_{ij}$ is a binary random variable which indicates the presence or absence of an edge in the network and thus describes the probability distribution of different network topologies, where clusters (direct or indirectly connected nodes) are an important concept.
 Because the ER model is a special case of the \textit{random-cluster model}: